Latest posts by Michael Hodgson (see all)

 He says: The first morning I was working the deck of the sailboat we were crewing in New Caledonia, I wore the Sol Cool Hoody.
 Thumb loops helped keep the sleeves down over the backs of my hands even when working the winches and hauling the sheets to raise the sails.
 As the sun beat down from above, up came the hood, which fit snugly but comfortably – although I did feel a bit like a speed skater off the ice.
 And while I can’t say I definitely felt five degrees cooler, others who were on the deck at the same time as me, wearing cotton, quickly began commenting about the heat, and I, somewhat surprisingly, remained feeling relatively cool.
 Best of all, I found it far easier to slip on the shirt than slather on ounces of goopy sunscreen and the result remained the same: no sunburn.

-The fabric itself was very comfortable next to the skin, and the fit was superb.
+The fabric itself was very comfortable next to the skin, and the fit of the Sol Cool Hoody was superb.
 It was also quick to dry after swimming (I wore it snorkeling once to protect that back of my head from sun) and after washing.

 She says: I wore the long-sleeve Sol Cool zippy jacket – and with a more relaxed fit felt it went with everything and went everywhere.
 I wore it on the boat, ashore on walks, or in town while shopping, over dresses, shorts and shirts.
 And felt I could zip it up or down depending on my need for a little extra breeze.
 Granted, that meant that if I didn’t have a higher-cut shirt on, I had to be sure to have slathered a little sunscreen on the chest, but as a woman I have an easier time remembering to put on lotions and creams.